 This TIP proposes to resolve the platform differences between int/wide/entier math functions and commands like "sting is integer"/"string is wide"/"string is entier".
 At the script level it should not be relevant whether the platform is 32-bit or 64-bit any more.

-Most Tcl commands already accept unlimited integers, so there are hardly any commands left which need to checked for correct range.
+Most Tcl commands already accept unlimited integers, so there is hardly any command left which need to checked for correct range.

 % string is int -4294967296 0 % string is int -4294967295 1 % string is int 4294967295 1 % string is int 4294967296 0

 So, valid integers appear to range from -(2^32-1) to +2^32-1.
 Most people learn in school that 32-bit integers range from -2^31 to 2^31-1.
 Are Tcl's integers 33-bit, but then excluding -4294967296?